-- a.
-PAC 101 (★3), must be taken in Year 1 of the program - b. ★3 must be taken at the 300-level

-- A maximum of ★21 in PAC/DAC courses may be credited toward the BPE degree program.
-Any units of course weight above the required ★15 are included in the Option Component of the degree - (2) Any units of course weight above the required ★15 are included in the Option Component of the degree. - 3) Areas of Concentration: ★30.
-Seven areas of concentration provide specializations in professional areas of physical education, sport, health, and well-being.
-Each concentration must include a practicum of at least ★6.
-Students normally select their area of concentration during the second year of their program. - (4) Option Component: A group of courses totalling ★15 of which at least ★9 must be taken from outside the Faculty.
+- (1) A maximum of ★3 in PAC/DAC must be taken at the 300-level - (2) A maximum of ★18 in PAC/DAC courses may be credited toward the BPE degree program. - Any units of course weight above the required ★12 are included in the Option Component of the degree. - Areas of Concentration: ★30.
+Seven areas of concentration provide specializations in professional areas of kinesiology, sport, health, and wellbeing.
+Each concentration must include a practicum of at least ★9.
+Students normally select their area of concentration during the second year of their program.